Jennifer S. Thaler

-Jennifer S. Thaler is an American entomologist who is a faculty member in the Department of Entomology, with a joint appointment in the Department of Ecology and Evolutionary Biology, at Cornell University in Ithaca, New York.
-She has expertise in the areas of population and community ecology, plant-insect interactions, tri-trophic interactions, and chemical ecology.
+Jennifer S. Thaler is an American entomologist who is a professor at Cornell University.

 Education

 Thaler attended Wellesley College as an undergraduate, receiving a bachelor's degree in biology in 1993, and writing a thesis about Temperature-dependent Predation of the Rove beetle (Lathrobium negrum).
 In 1993, Thaler worked as a summer research assistant at the Harvard Forest, where she worked on a project titled Macrosite Correlation Between Vegetation and Butterfly Diversity.
-She received her PhD in Entomology from the University of California at Davis in 1999, working under the supervision of Richard Karban.
+She received her PhD in Entomology from the University of California, Davis in 1999, working under the supervision of Richard Karban.
 Thaler's PhD research focused on the interactions between tomato plants, beet armyworms, and parasitic wasps, resulting in a thesis titled Induced Plant Resistance: Linking Chemical Mechanism with Populations across Three Trophic Levels.
 Thaler investigated insect defense and crosstalk between jasmonate and salicylate signaling pathways in plants.
 She published a single-author paper in Nature showing that jasmonate induction of plant defenses increases parasitism of caterpillars feeding on these plants.
 During a second postdoctoral position with Marcel Dicke at Wageningen University, Thaler published further research on direct and indirect defenses in jasmonate-deficient plants.